 Coupon Marketing Strategy

-When it comes to forming a solid coupon marketing strategy for your store you want to look at three things:
+When it comes to forming a solid coupon strategy for your store, you want to look at three things:

-- Purpose – what is your motivation for using coupons: what are you trying to achieve with it?
+- Purpose – what is your motivation for using coupons: what are you trying to achieve with them?

 - Implementation – what deal types are you going to use